Before we dive into the full HubSpot Sequences explanation, do you know how many emails it takes to make a sale?

 What are HubSpot Sequences?

-This tool is a great way to automate and optimize your sales emails—but not at the cost of the personalization that can make all the difference.
-It’s also a great opportunity to get these emails out of individual sales reps’ inboxes and into a place where you can track and monitor their success...in order to optimize them for the future!
+This tool is a great way to automate and optimize your sales emails — but not at the cost of personalization, which is what makes all the difference.
+It’s also a great opportunity to get these emails out of individual sales reps’ inboxes and into a place where you can track and monitor each email’s success (and then optimize it for better results).

 HubSpot Sequence Example